top of page

 Dear parishioners,

+We successfully completed the renovation of the convent and transforming it into a rectory, and also had a wonderful 175th Anniversary celebration.
 Our weekly bulletin, flock notes, and website all reflect a parish that is fully alive, not only in offering so many ministries to our parishioners, but also in helping those in need, both locally and internationally.

 Thanks again for your generosity.